ArkadiyShuvaev/durable-message-queue/README.md

 # Features
 The library supports the following features (described below in details):
 1. A FIFO queue for published messages
-1. Monitoring metrics that allow you to integrate the library with a monitoring system
+1. Monitoring metrics that allow you to integrate the library with your monitoring system
-1. A processing timeout that determines the length of time for which a consumer can process the message
+1. A processing timeout that determines the length of time for which a message is invisible for other consumer when the message begins to be processed
-1. A maximum receive count that specifies the number of times a message is delivered to the source queue before being moved to the dead-letter queue.
+1. A maximum number of processing attempts before a message is moved to the dead-letter queue

 # Quick start